pleabargain/EnglishHelpsYourCareer/grammar elements irregular verbs.md

 - I have been given a gift from my co-workers. (context: me to my family they see me arrive with a box)

 ---

-go
+# go
+#mermaid
+-Q : Where are you going?
+-A : We are going to the beach?

+---

+#mermaid
+-Q : Where did you go?
+-A : We were at a party!

+---

-went
+# went
 - I went shopping with my loving wife yesterday.

-gone
+# gone
 - I will have been gone for 2 hours by the time you arrive.
 - After I'm gone, you can have my socks.

 ---
-grow
+# grow
 - When I was growing up, my parents and I got a long very well.

-grew
+# grew
 - I grew beautiful orchids in my window for my wife but then the fire destroyed everything except the orchids.

-grown
+# grown
 - I have grown. (context: grandson to grandfather)
 - When someone has grown up there comes a time when you need to stop giving advice.

 ---

-hang
+# hang

 hung

 hung

 ---
-have
+# have
+- Have you had any meetings today?

+- Have you eaten, yet?

-had
+# had

-had
+# had

 ---